 The first thing you notice about the 24-hour Chevron site, which opened in 2018, is its sheer size.
 There are no fewer than 96 pumps on its football pitch-sized forecourt.
 Step inside and – after being greeted by the cashier with a friendly “Welcome to Terrible’s” – you enter a 50,000sq ft emporium of fast food, soft drinks, alcohol, souvenirs, and motoring essentials.

-You can happily while away an hour browsing or sampling the many different sections of the shop – from a Las Vegas gift store to a White Castle burger concession (with drive-thru), a beer cave to a Red Bull energy lounge, a pizza counter to a 70-tap self-serve Coca-Cola-branded soda station.
+You can happily while away an hour browsing or sampling the many different sections of the shop – from a Las Vegas gift store to a White Castle burger concession (with drive-thru), a refrigerated walk in beer cave to a Red Bull energy lounge, a pizza counter to a 70-tap self-serve Coca-Cola-branded soda station.
 There was a model plane hanging from the roof and a vintage Ford Sunliner rally car and Nascar racing truck on the floor, reflecting the autosport interests of the Herbst family owners.
 And there is an instore casino.

 The eccentricity level goes up a notch when you meet an eight-foot Bigfoot promoting a Jack Link’s Jerky display, and a model of the Roswell alien at the Alien Outpost, which offers gifts themed around Nevada’s supposed Area 51 secret UFO research facility (the extra-terrestrial itself is slightly incongruous: Roswell, New Mexico, where the Earth visitor was meant to have crashed, is 800 miles away).